There are a number of superstars and key fantasy players who are dealing with injuries that may - or may not - linger into the 2021-22 NBA season.

 Jaylen Brown, Boston Celtics

 Brown missed the 2021 NBA Playoffs due to season-ending wrist surgery, bringing a close to the first of many All-Star seasons to come.
-The 24-year-old is expected to be ready for the start of training camp, so draft Brown as you normally would, without any hesitation.
+The 24-year-old is expected to be ready for the start of training camp, but he did tell The Undefeated that while his wrist is healing, "some days it's better than others."
+You should still draft Brown as you normally would, without any hesitation.

 Thomas Bryant, Washington Wizards